d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Exercises

 1. If we use an RNN to predict the next character in a text sequence, how many output dimensions do we need?
 1. Can you design a mapping for which an RNN with hidden states is exact?
-Hint - what about a finite number of words?
+Hint: what about a finite number of words?
 1. What happens to the gradient if you backpropagate through a long sequence?
 1. What are some of the problems associated with the simple sequence model described above?